kubermatic/docs/content/kubermatic/main/tutorials-howtos/administration/presets/_index.en.md

 - `Name` is a required parameter and will be used in the wizard to select the provider.
 - `Domain` is an optional parameter that allows to limit Preset availability only to the specific users with email matching this domain.
 - `Projects` is an optional list of projects that allows to limit Preset availability to the specific projects.
-- `Hide upon creation` allows to hide the preset after creation from the users.
+- `Hide upon creation` allows to hide the preset after creation.
+The Preset can later be updated to be visible to users.

 Email domain and project limitations "stack", which means that setting both fields will limit a Preset to be used by users with the correct email domain but only within projects for which the Preset is allowed.